Darien asked a question recently about Pokémon X/Y. I haven’t played the game, but it’s such an interesting question that I HAVE to share it:

 Thanks to everyone who’s commented with more info and sent me e-mails with more details!

-If you liked this article and know someone else who's a Pokemon fan, it'd mean a lot if you shared it with them.
+If you liked this write-up and know any other fans of Pokemon, I hope you'll share it online.
 Sharing is one of the best ways to support Legends of Localization!